tadelv/yaeger/README.md

 #### Using Yaeger on the go
 If you're out and about, without access to a Wifi, Yaeger can create its own access point.
 Add a define `#define EASY_AP` in the `config.h` file and you will be able to join the Yaeger wifi network.
 The ip of Yaeger is in this case `192.168.4.1`.

+# Disclaimer
+Be careful when messing about with electronics and high voltage.
+I can not and will not take any responsibility for any sort of damage or injury caused by Yaeger, either directly or indirectly.
+**You do this at your own risk**
+### You have been warned!